 Grade Point Averages (GPA) are often used to determine your eligibility for university entrance, standing on academic achievement lists and minimum graduation requirements.
+You can review your GPA on your unofficial transcript in WaveLink.

 Semester GPA

 To calculate your semester GPA, set up four columns.
 In the first, list your credits.
 In the second column, list your subjects.
 In the third column, write your letter grades.
 In the fourth column, record your points, i.e. A=4, B=3, C=2, D=1, E=0.
 Multiply the point value of each grade by the credit value of the subject.
 Add up the points of the fourth column, and divide this by the number of credits listed in the first column.